 More projects call for more people — we have had the pleasure to welcome seven new team members among us this year!
-Our tech team grew with three new scientific project managers, Felipe, Jelena and Maria, and with one new bioinformatician, Alastair.
+Our tech team grew with new scientific project managers Felipe and Maria, and with one new bioinformatician, Alastair.
 To support the company’s growth, three new colleagues also joined our business team: Aleksandra, Anni and Venla.

 Our bioinformatician Tommi Rantapero finished his PhD in computational cancer genomics — once again: congrats, Tommi!
 We are also proud to note that our team members published 12 new papers, in addition to recent papers we have helped our customers publish on topics such as extracellular nanovesicles, hepatocellular carcinoma, Alzheimer's disease, schizophrenia, psychopathy, endometriosis, NGS-based strain verification and crop protection!

 We have been fortunate to work with researchers from almost every corner of biology and biomedicine, and each project leaves us with deeper expertise and a curiosity to learn even more.
 A clear trend this year has been the increase in complementing omics analyses with machine learning to predict phenotypes and clinical endpoints from large molecular and clinical data — something that we are excited to work on even more next year!